Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azureaks.md

   },
   "steps": [{
     "check_logical_name": "QueryExistingDNSRecord",
-    "description": "This step attempts to query an existing record on Route53 via DNS Lookup."
+    "description": "This step attempts to query an existing record on Route53 via DNS Lookup.", "timeout_secs": 900
   }, {
     "check_logical_name": "CreateCluster",
     "description": "This step attempts to create a Kubernetes Cluster in a given Azure Region.
 Note: this monitor has cleanup routines that run when other steps are complete.
-If you run this monitor through several Orchestrators, you may choose which Orchestrator(s) shall perform the cleanup."
+If you run this monitor through several Orchestrators, you may choose which Orchestrator(s) shall perform the cleanup.", "timeout_secs": 900
   }, {
     "check_logical_name": "CreateDeployment",
-    "description": "This step attempts to deploy a container in a cluster created in a previous step."
+    "description": "This step attempts to deploy a container in a cluster created in a previous step.", "timeout_secs": 900
   }, {
     "check_logical_name": "RemoveDeployment",
-    "description": "This step attempts to remove the container deployed in a previous step."
+    "description": "This step attempts to remove the container deployed in a previous step.", "timeout_secs": 900
   }]
 }
 ```